 A heroic metal soccer ball that would be illuminated at night like a lighthouse?
 Heck yes!
 They would just have to build that thing, it was so cool!

 I included squashed versions of St. Mark’s Campanile from Venice to enclose vertical circulation (stairs and elevators).
 The version in the plaza was clad in brick, the version in the stands was made of cement with the infill ‘cladding’ made of chain link fence.

-Shit?
+Stuff?
 Made up!

 Winglet sun shades over the field must have been a part of Wylie’s emerging schematic design, but the way I drew them?
-Well…. if you’re a structural engineer please be kind in your criticism because if you only started reading recently: I was totally making this shit up.
+Well…. if you’re a structural engineer please be kind in your criticism because if you only started reading recently: I was totally making this stuff up.